 So how do we create those kinds of environments?
 From a leadership perspective, it’s looking at your organization for how it makes the world a better place and putting that first.
 Like all of our decisions about what we do and how we do it, is it in service of that deeper purpose?
 I come from Michigan, which is a big auto country.
-There are people who are making stuff.
+Some people are making stuff.
 They’re making gaskets, mufflers and assembling cars.
-It all started with Henry Ford, but if you look at his vision, it wasn’t articulated as a vision statement.
+It all started with Henry Ford, but it wasn’t articulated as a vision statement if you look at his vision.
 He talked about the automobile becoming a way of life.
 It was not about profit.
 It was about families enjoying God’s Great Open Spaces.
 Those are literally the words he used.
 He realized the deeper purpose of his work.
-No matter what your organization does, if you take the time to look, you can discover it.
+No matter what your organization does, you can discover it if you take the time to look.
 Finding your deeper purpose gives people something to connect with.
-If they don’t, then there’s some place else for them to do that.
+If they don’t, then there’s someplace else for them to do that.

 Freeing the Mind